COMP90054-2022S2/comp90054-a3-reversi/README.md

 ## 1. Your task

-This is a **group project** of 3 or 4 members.
+This is a **group project** of 2 or 3 members.
 Now that you have a repo, the next thing to do is to register your team in the [Project Contest Team Registration Form](https://forms.gle/d3jG93PkZx8Ag9kQ9) and tell the other students to join the team in GitHub Classroom.

 **Your first task** is to get familiar with the code by developing an simple agent based on any one of the techniques listed below.
 This is an **individual** task.
 By completing this task, your teams should be able to have 2 or 3 decent agents to play with each other.
 In addition, each team member should understand more about the game and code.